Le Rectangle: Successor

-A younger generation proved enthusiastic and in 1946, the Groupe des XV was formed to include Marcel Bovis, Yvonne Chevalier, Henri Lacheroy, Philippe Pottier, René Jacques, Emmanuel Sougez and François Tuefferd from Le Rectangle, joined by Marcel Amson and Lucien Lorelle, Jean-Marie Auradon, Jean Michaud and Jean Séeberger, Daniel Masclet, Robert Doisneau, Willy Ronis, Pierre Jahan, Marcel Ichac and Thérèse le Prat, before the resignations of Tuefferd and Chevalier.
+Through an enthusiastic younger generation in 1946, the Groupe des XV was formed to include Marcel Bovis, Yvonne Chevalier, Henri Lacheroy, Philippe Pottier, René Jacques, Emmanuel Sougez and François Tuefferd from Le Rectangle, joined by Marcel Amson and Lucien Lorelle, Jean-Marie Auradon, Jean Michaud and Jean Séeberger, Daniel Masclet, Robert Doisneau, Willy Ronis, Pierre Jahan, Marcel Ichac and Thérèse le Prat, before the resignations of Tuefferd and Chevalier.
 Internal rules were drawn up based on those of Le Rectangle with admissions also made on the proposal of the members of the group, not on official candidacy, and decided by secret ballot, and like its predecessor it was a collegial circle; "each member," wrote Garban, 'formally undertakes to respect the spirit of loyalty and frankness which is the very basis of the group' On November 8, 1946, Julien Cain, general administrator, inaugurated the first National Salon of Photography at the National Library, in the Mansart gallery.